mattduffield/frontendcreator/docs/tutorials/chart-screen.md

 }
 ```

 3) As you can see we are using a standard ES6 class.
 We have a helper method `loadJS` that allows us to add any JavaScript library, preferable on a CDN.
-When the ChartJS library loads, we then call the `chartCallback` method which does all the heavy work of creating the Chart.
+When the ChartJS library loads, we then call the `onScriptLoaded` method which assigns the chart object to `this` for access from other methods.
+Next, it calls the `initChart` method which does all the heavy work of creating the Chart.
 Take note that we are referencing a ID tag `myChart`.
 We will add that when we create our screen.

+**Note** Bringing in third-party libraries should be familiar as we are using RequireJS syntax here.

 4) Click the save button and the script should now show up on the left dock-pane.